rechutox/godot-terraformation/README.md

 A node graph editor that will allow the user to make his own nodes.
-The user will create the shader, add some properties and slots, then save the node and activate it via a manager, the node it will appear in the appropiate menu depending of the type of node created (filter, input or output).
+The user will create the shader, add some properties and slots, then save the node and activate it via a manager, the node will appear in the appropiate menu depending of its type (filter, input or output).

 Waaaay in the future: A terrain sculpting mode that will work on top of the resulting heightmap, so we can export a mesh with options to tile it, generate LODs,...